datopian/ckanext-sweden/README.md

 You should see the harvest pages at `/harvest` and `Generic DCAT RDF Harvester` listed as a type on `/harvest/new`.

+### Configuration options

+The following configuration options can be used with regards to the validation of remote DCAT documents:

+* `ckanext.sweden.harvest.use_validation` (default: `True`): Whether to use validation at all
+* `ckanext.sweden.harvest.validation_service` (default: `http://validator.dcat-editor.com/service`): The
+   URL of the validation service to use.
+The harvester will POST the contents of the remote DCAT file to this endpoint.
+* `ckanext.sweden.harvest.stop_on_validation_errors` (default `False`): Whether to stop the datasets import if validation errors were found.

 Theme
 -----